ArshPelia/Budgeting-Expert-System/README.md

 Authors: Arsh Pelia (0374870), Greg Hempel (0385199)

-NOTE: Ensure the Budgeting-Expert-System folder is not nested within another folder named 'Budgeting-Expert-System' after importing/uncompressing.
+NOTE: Ensure the Budgeting-Expert-System folder is not opened within another folder after importing/uncompressing in your IDE.

 ## Overview